kyrylo-sovailo/retromake/README.md

 I **love** CMake.
 Unfortunately, it only works with "true" IDEs like Visual Studio, fully ignoring the existence of fancy text editors and not-quite-abandoning other IDEs.
 RetroMake is here to change that!

 ### Command-line interface
 RetroMake has the same command-line interface as CMake except for the `-G` argument.
-RetroMake accepts not one entity, but many, and these many entity occupy multiple slots.
+RetroMake accepts not one entity, but many, and these many entities occupy multiple slots.
 The standard slots include:
  - Compiler -- compiler and linker (essential)
  - Build system -- build automation system (essential)
  - Text editor -- basic text editor